Financial-Times/o-colors/README.md

 ## Defining custom usecases

-You can add use cases for your particular component or product.
+You can add usecases for your particular component or product.
 This is done using the `oColorsSetUseCase` mixin:

 ```scss
 @include oColorsSetUseCase(email, text, 'black-60');